 These include regular savings accounts, salary based savings accounts, zero balance savings accounts, special benefits savings accounts for women, savings accounts for children and minors and savings accounts for senior citizens.
 Depending upon their circumstances and needs, customers can pick the one which suits them the best.

 Over the last few decades, the popularity as well as benefits of a savings account as a mode of saving money, has increased in India, being of great help to millions of people to save money as well as earn interest on the same.
 The interest rate offered by banks on savings accounts had been deregulated by Reserve Bank of India in October 2011, with the aim to encourage higher interest rates for the depositors as it was expected that competitive rates would be offered by various banks to entice the customers.

 However, most of the banks have continued to give only 4% as the interest on savings accounts, with only a few of them going higher on the interest rates.
 Customers need to be aware of these banks and their savings schemes to make the best with their investments and deposits.

 Here is a list of banks in India which offer the highest interest rates on savings accounts:

-Yes Bank offers an interest rate of 6% on savings deposits below Rs 1 Crore while the rate goes up to 6.50% for the deposits which exceed the amount of Rs 1 Crore, making it one of the most preferred options for opening a savings bank account in India.
+YES Bank offers an interest rate of 6% on savings deposits below Rs 1 Crore while the rate goes up to 6.25% for the deposits which exceed the amount of Rs 1 Crore, making it one of the most preferred options for opening a savings bank account in India.

 Another Indian bank which offers an excellent return on savings is Kotak Mahindra.
-Here, customers can make 6% interest on deposits up to Rs 1 lakh and that of 6% on savings more than Rs 1 lakh.
-The bank offers 6% interest rates for all type of saving accounts.
+Here, customers can make 5% interest on deposits up to Rs 1 lakh and that of 6% on savings more than Rs 1 lakh to 1 crore.
+The bank offers 5.5% interest rates for the amount above one crore.